eccentricexit/iuvo/README.md

 #### Rinkeby testnet:

 If you choose to deploy the contracts to Rinkeby, you get the benefit of using the frontend.
-But you need to update it's configuration with your own dapp data:
+But you need to update it's configuration with your own dapp data and infura api key on truffle.js (for truffle migrations):

 1. See [uPort's documentation](https://developer.uport.me/gettingstarted#1-get-the-u-port-app) on how to register.
 2. Update `src/util/connectors.js`